lrmantovani10/tdd-student-store-starter/README.md

 * Did the topics discussed in your labs prepare you to complete the assignment?
 Be specific, which features in your weekly assignment did you feel unprepared to complete?

-I think that the fast food lab was helpful because it showed me how to pass data from parent to child using props.
-I also enjoyed how the Twitter lab taught me to properly handle user input and implement conditional rendering.
+I think that the gift exchange lab was really helpful because it showed me how to set up a server with Express and handle routing on a web server.
+I also liked how it helped me differentiate files in the "routes" and "models" folders.

 * If you had more time, what would you have done differently?
 Would you have added additional features?
 Changed the way your project responded to a particular event, etc.